sivaramireddy18/IPL-2K18-teams/README.md

 # IPL-2K18-teams
-the above filr contains the teams participated in IPL-2K18
+The above files contains the teams participated in IPL-2K18